 Uses and Use Restrictions

-The program provides the counseling services necessary to enable the individual to select vocational and educational objectives.
+The program provides the counseling services necessary to enable the service member or veteran to select educational and vocational objectives.

-The program also assists the individual to identify the means through which these objectives will be achieved.
+The program also assists the veteran to identify the means through which these objectives will be achieved.

-Counseling may also be provided to aid the individual to cope with personal problems that might interfere with the successful achievement of the educational and vocational objectives.
+Counseling may also be provided to aid the veteran to cope with personal problems which might interfere with the successful achievement of the educational and vocational objectives.

 As part of vocational counseling, the program can help the individual to develop an employment plan.